samdenty/repositories-app/README.md

 # repositories-app

-In development...
-Not ready for usage currently
+In r&d phase... so not ready for usage just yet.
+Will be released as freemium.
+You can [sponsor](https://github.com/sponsors/samdenty) to get access to full version once released.

 A Mac app which allows you to access any file / folder on github, without cloning.